Elimination Chamber (2020): Reception

 Styles vs. Black was praised for its physicality and the two's performances, as well as for its booking.
 Bleacher Report gave it a B+ rating, stating: "Black and Styles worked well together and Taker's involvement was a nice surprise.
-The Deadman and Styles appear to be heading toward a match at WrestleMania, but for now, Black picked up a big win to give him some momentum."
-Forbes gave the match a C+ rating, calling it "fairly entertaining, but I wish it hadn’t been forced into place amidst the obvious setup for Styles vs. The Undertaker at WrestleMania 36. [...]
-Quite honestly, a Styles-Black feud would be so much more interesting, and we saw evidence of that on Sunday in this match."
+The Deadman and Styles appear to be heading toward a match at WrestleMania, but for now, Black picked up a big win to give him some momentum".
+Forbes gave the match a C+ rating, calling it "fairly entertaining, but I wish it hadn't been forced into place amidst the obvious setup for Styles vs. The Undertaker at WrestleMania 36. [...]
+Quite honestly, a Styles-Black feud would be so much more interesting, and we saw evidence of that on Sunday in this match".
 Heavy rated the match 3.5/5, stating that "This match truly came to life once the action headed to the outside – we got a pretty sick table spot to boot.
 Everyone in the arena knew The Undertaker was coming out at some point, which thankfully happened once The O.C. jumped all over Aleister.
-His fun run-in and that nasty Black Mass Aleister delivered to AJ to finish off this bout was pretty cool to watch unfold."
+His fun run-in and that nasty Black Mass Aleister delivered to AJ to finish off this bout was pretty cool to watch unfold".

 The women's Elimination Chamber match received mixed reviews.
-Bleacher Report gave the women's elimination chamber match a B− rating."
-Brent Brookhouse of CBS Sports gave the match a B+ rating, stating: "If the intention of the Elimination Chamber was to establish Baszler as a threat to Becky Lynch's Raw women's title reign, this match cleared that bar by a mile.
-It may not go down as the most memorable or action-packed Chamber match in WWE history, but in telling the story of the new force in town, it was effective."
-Forbes gave the match a B rating, stating: "It was a performance that was about as dominant as you’ll ever see in the EC, and it showed how much WWE believes in Baszler as a supervillain."
-Wade Keller of Pro Wrestling Torch called the women's Elimination Chambers "the least entertaining match of the night" and stated that "it took away a lot of whatever benefit Baszler got for dominating like that."
-Heavy gave the match a low rating of 1/5, calling the match predictable, stating that "It started off with some uninspired action, didn’t get any more interesting once Shayna started tearing through a bunch of jobbers and even resulted in a disappointing first time meeting between Shayna and Asuka.
-This completely shit the bed and has severely hampered Shayna and her hype heading into ‘Mania 36 against Becky Lynch."
+Bleacher Report gave the women's elimination chamber match a B− rating.
+Brent Brookhouse and Adam Silverstein of CBS Sports gave the match a B+ rating, stating: "If the intention of the Elimination Chamber was to establish Baszler as a threat to Becky Lynch's Raw women's title reign, this match cleared that bar by a mile.
+It may not go down as the most memorable or action-packed Chamber match in WWE history, but in telling the story of the new force in town, it was effective".
+Forbes gave the match a B rating, stating: "It was a performance that was about as dominant as you'll ever see in the EC, and it showed how much WWE believes in Baszler as a supervillain".
+Wade Keller of Pro Wrestling Torch called the women's Elimination Chambers "the least entertaining match of the night" and stated that "it took away a lot of whatever benefit Baszler got for dominating like that".
+Heavy gave the match a low rating of 1/5, calling the match predictable, stating that "It started off with some uninspired action, didn't get any more interesting once Shayna started tearing through a bunch of jobbers and even resulted in a disappointing first time meeting between Shayna and Asuka.
+This completely shit the bed and has severely hampered Shayna and her hype heading into 'Mania 36 against Becky Lynch".